Adobe Target lets you track clicks on any element as a success metric.

 When an activity entrant clicks a selected element, that click is counted as a conversion.

-There are a several actions that can be applied when you hover over an element in the Selected Elements panel.
+There are several actions that can be applied when you hover over an element in the Selected Elements panel.
 The following table describes each action that can be performed on an element:

 |Information||Displays the element type and the full DOM path to the selector.|